jmsdnns/cartons/geerpc/radio/README.md

 _If you haven't used Tonic before, please check out the [vibing project](../vibing) first.
 This doc assumes you have knowledge that can be gained there._

 This project is keeps things simple while demonstrating multiple types of message passing.
-One call receives a request and responds, another receives a request and streams responses back, and the last call uses full-duplex streaming so the client can stream requests to the server which streams responses back.
+One call receives a request and responds, another receives a request and streams responses back, and the last call has requests streaming in with responses streaming out.

 The service itself is implemented in the form of a simple music service.
 No user input is necessary.